fjaviermb/avea/README.md

 # Usage

-The python script needs to be run as root (to properly access the bluetooth adaptater).
+just `python avea.py`

-To get some help from the script itself : `sudo python avea.py -h`
+To get some help from the script itself : `python avea.py -h`

 You should run it once for it to create a `.avea.conf` file (in your home directofy).
 Then open it and modify the Address field according to your bulb's own address.

 For each color parameter, both absolute and relative values are accepted.

-`sudo python avea.py -r 2000` will set the white value to 2000 `sudo python avea.py -r +1000` will add 1000 to the current white value
+`python avea.py -r 2000` will set the white value to 2000 `python avea.py -r +1000` will add 1000 to the current white value

 The script also supports predefined moods, called with `-m` :